Generate random passwords with bash

 Based on randomkeygen.com's code

 Even though I got the main idea from a snippet I found on Github, the definitions for the passwords I found in randomkeygen's source code.
-Also, I replaced the character lists with tr's character classes, except for the hexadecimal strings, since they are both upper and lowercased letters (which can off-course be translated piping another tr, but this uses less CPU cycles).
+Apart from replacing the character lists with tr's character classes, I've also removed the password forms that aren't used that often.

 Is this the best way to generate passwords?

 No, probably not.
 This method reads the output of /dev/urandom, which generates random noise and only if the noise matches the pattern in tr it's added to the output.
-First, using /dev/random instead could generate a more random result, but the pool should be big enough for it to not become an issue.
-Also, since a lot of noise is thrown away, it's arguable the results might be biased.
+Since a lot of noise is thrown away, it's arguable the results might be biased.
+Some might say /dev/random is more random, but that's no longer the case.

-Finally, there are many tools which allow you to generate passwords, like mkpasswd, makepassword, pwgen or secpwgen, but having a shortcut to the formats I like, beats them all in my opinion.
+Finally, there are many tools which allow you to generate passwords, like mkpasswd, makepassword, pwgen or secpwgen, but having a shortcut to the formats often used, beats them all in my opinion.
 Also, they probably also use /dev/urandom under the hood.